Evrard-Nil/acdc/readme.md

 This repo contains the latest code of ACDC project.

-The purpose of the project is to allow the dynamic addition of post on a site hosted on github.
+The purpose of the project is to allow the dynamic addition of post on a site hosted via github pages.

 Step 1: Acquire the different entries to make an article

 Step 2: Generate a .md file of the post

-*Step 3: Using jeyll, turn the markdown files into html*
+Step 3: Using jeyll, turn the markdown files into html

-*Step 4: Using jekyll, launch a demo of the site with the new post*
+Step 4: Using jekyll, launch a demo of the site with the new post

-*Step 5: Under user validation, push the changes on git*
+Step 5: Under user validation, push the changes on git

 ## Run this project
 ***